ngbplatform/NGB/docs/platform/definitions-metadata-boundary-dense-source-map.md

 - it constructs an internal `DocumentModel`
 - that model uses head-table metadata and scalar columns from document metadata
 - it interprets list filters, amount field, form metadata, part metadata, and presentation metadata
-- it calls `IDocumentDerivationService` for derivation actions and draft creation
+- it calls `IDocumentDerivationService` for trusted/internal derivation matching and draft creation
 - it uses metadata to convert payloads into typed head values and typed part rows
 - it uses definitions-backed type metadata to build `DocumentTypeMetadataDto`